olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 it starts blockchain components (again based on the environment loaded on the previous steps) and join the organization to the `common` channel as well as bilateral channel with nsd `nsd-<this_org>`

-Now newly started members join each other:
+Now newly started members need to join each other:

 6. Sberbank:
 	`./org-join-org.sh $ORG3 $IP3`